johanbook/docs/network/basics.md

   system.
 - **Throughput** - how many operations a machine in a system can perform.
 E.g how many requests a server can respond to.
+- **High Availability** - meaning that a system has high availability.
+Is often shortened as HA.

 ## Types of networks